Mira0507/uniprot_api/README.md

 ### d.
 Cleaning retrieved data

-If the string is read by the function `read_tsv()` (or using any preferred functions), it would return a data frame as shown below:
+You can convert the string to a data frame using the function `read_tsv()` (or using any other preferred functions), as shown below:

 ```r
 # Read the `content`